Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 Missouri allows deficiency judgments after non-judicial foreclosure.
 The lender can sue for the difference between the outstanding loan balance and the sale price within the applicable statute of limitations.
 Missouri does not have the anti-deficiency protections that states like Minnesota or Nevada provide for qualifying purchase money loans.
 Deficiency exposure in Missouri is real and can be significant for underwater properties.
 A professional review of your specific loan and property value identifies what deficiency risk exists in your situation.

-Missouri Homeowners: The Sale Is the Hard Deadline — Act Before It Arrives
+Missouri Homeowners: The Trustee Sale Is the Hard Deadline — Act Before It Arrives

-Missouri provides nothing after the sale.
-Every tool must be deployed before the auction date.
+Missouri's § 443.410 redemption window is procedurally rare in practice.
+Every loss-mitigation tool — investor-mandated modification waterfall under 12 C.F.R. § 1024.41, contractual reinstatement under the deed-of-trust uniform Fannie/Freddie language, statutory pre-sale cure under § 443.400, short sale, deed in lieu — must be deployed before the auction date.
 A professional assessment identifies exactly what is still available at your current stage and what must happen before the sale date to protect your home.

 See My Options →